ervandew/eclim/doc/content/development/gettingstarted.rst

 ::

   [echo] ${eclipse}: /opt/eclipse
-  [echo] # Skipping org.eclim.dltk, missing org.eclipse.dltk.core
+  [echo] # Skipping org.eclim.pydev, missing org.eclipse.dltk.core
-  [echo] # Skipping org.eclim.pdt, missing org.eclipse.php
   [echo] Plugins:
   [echo]   org.eclim.jdt
-  [echo]   org.eclim.pydev
   [echo]   org.eclim.wst

 In this case we can see that four eclim plugins will be skipped along with the